tokerido/Map_Reduce_Hadoop/README.md

 This project consists of multiple MapReduce steps to process the n-gram data:

 1. **Step 1**: Initial processing of n-gram data and count calculation.
-2. **Step 2**: Data organization/joining and intermediate probability calculations.
+2. **Step 2**: Data organization/joining and calculations of intermediate values for the probability.
 3. **Step 3**: Calculating conditional probabilities for each trigram.
 4. **Step 4**: Sorting the output by keys (w1, w2) and descending probabilities for w3.